techidaily/site-change-location/source/_posts/in-2024-5-easy-ways-to-change-location-on-youtube-tv-on-infinix-smart-7-drfone-by-drfone-virtual-android.md

 This writing comprises a detailed guide regarding the **YouTube TV change location** and the exact steps.
 We have also mentioned some of the well-trusted VPNs to **change YouTube TV location**, but to be precise in the results, we have suggested [Dr.Fone - Virtual Location](https://tools.techidaily.com/wondershare/drfone/virtual-location-changer/) as a complete and advanced tool for changing the location.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VxFUhesNCKo?si=Ti0ui6DXYP12sjSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## How To Fake GPS On Infinix Smart 7 For Mobile Legends?

 People, generally boys, are often found playing games on their cell phones, and they are pretty much addicted to it.
 Many games are of their interest, but Mobile Legends has always been on the top of the list.
 Mobile Legends is a game that can be played by a few people simultaneously, and it is called MOBA.

 Unlike other games, Mobile Legends allows its players to hide their actual location.
 Therefore, ML players have many reasons to **fake GPS Mobile Legends,** such as getting a higher rank and playing with their friends wherever they are.
 Let's find how to fake GPS on ML in this article now!

 ## **Part 1: Why Do We Need to Fake Location on ML**